MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-manage-driver-and-firmware-updates.md

 > [!IMPORTANT]
 > **This feature will be rolled out when Intune's rollout is complete**.
 This feature is in **public preview**.
 The feature is being actively developed, and might not be complete.
 You can test and use these features in production environments and provide feedback.

-We're excited to announce a new feature that gives you greater control over your driver and firmware updates.
+You can manage and control your driver and firmware updates with Windows Autopatch.
 You can choose to receive driver and firmware updates automatically, or self-manage the deployment.

+> [!TIP]
-We're building this driver and firmware functionality based on Intune’s release; therefore, you can use both Intune and Windows Autopatch controls together.
+> Windows Autopatch's driver and firmware update management is based on Intune’s driver and firmware update management.
+You can use **both** Intune and Windows Autopatch to manage your drivers and firmware updates.

 ## Automatic and Self-managed modes